 Pancha klesha: 5 afflictions

 Panch klesh --The Yoga Sutras of Maharishi Patanjali describe five maladies that afflict every material being.
+These are:

 - Avidya -- ignorance (the source of the remaining maladies),

 - Raag -- affection for objects of the senses

 - Dvesh -- animosity towards objects of the senses

 - Abhinivesha -- fear of death

 Pancha kosha: 5 material sheaths

 There are five (pancha) material sheaths (kosha)that envelop the soul like concentric rings, each more subtle than the succeeding one.
 Each succeeding kosha affects or controls the activity of the preceding kosha.
 These are: